toilaluan/toilaluan/README.md

 I'm passionate about Machine Learning, spanning a wide range of topics from high-level algorithms to precision engineering.
 I use PyTorch for GPU interactions, Ray for distributed serving, and I can write simple yet efficient Triton kernels.

-Currently, I'm in a career transition, dedicating my time to deepening my knowledge of GPU Engineering (CUDA, Triton, etc.) 💻, primarily through the GPU MODE community.
-I'm also immersing myself in research papers 📄 for greater insights into the field and contributing to open-source projects 🔓.
+Currently, I'm in a career transition, dedicating my time to deepening my knowledge of theory from classic to modern generative models, relearning the math I didn't fully explore during my engineering career, immersing myself in research papers for greater insight into the field, and contributing to open-source projects.

 Open Source Contributions:
 1. [TaylorSeer Caching -> Diffusers](https://github.com/huggingface/diffusers/pull/12648)